-Based on the overall quality rating, it was found that 79 per cent of the reports were rated "very good" (29 per cent) or "good" (50 per cent) upon initial submission.
-For example, Lebanon, the occupied Palestinian territory (oPt), Ethiopia, Laos and the Philippines were among the champions for high-quality reports.
-The remaining 22 per cent were rated as reasonable (17 per cent) or weak (4 per cent equivalent to three reports).
+Based on the overall quality rating, it was found that 85 per cent of the reports were rated "very good" (27 per cent) or "good" (58 per cent) upon initial submission.
+For example, Lebanon, the occupied Palestinian territory (oPt), and the Philippines were among the champions for high-quality reports.
+The remaining 15 per cent were rated as reasonable (11 per cent) or weak (4 per cent).
 No reports were rated "unacceptable" upon first submission.
 See charts 1a and 1b below.

 Chart 1a.
-Quality of initial reports submissions
+Quality of initial reports submissions.